sanger-pathogens/Unicycler/README.md

 Using a lot of threads (with the `--threads` option) can make Unicycler run faster too.
 It will only use up to 8 threads by default, but if you're running it on a big machine with lots of CPU and RAM, feel free to use more!

-Unicycler _may_ work with [PyPy](https://pypy.org/) which could significantly speed up parts of its pipeline.
-I haven't tested this much – if you try it, let me know how you go!
+Unicycler also works with [PyPy](https://pypy.org/) which can speed up parts of its pipeline.
+However, some of Unicycler's slowest steps are when it calls other tools (like SPAdes) or uses C++ code, so PyPy may not help much.
+I haven't tested this thoroughly – if you try it, let me know how you go!

 ### Necessary read length